 Xinzhou Shanxi, China Travel Guide

 Xinzhou city does not have a metro or tram system.
 The main public transit is a comprehensive bus network.
-Mount Wutai operates an internal shuttle bus system included with your scenic area entrance fee.
+Mount Wutai operates an internal shuttle bus system is part of your scenic area entrance fee.

-Fares are very affordable, and digital payments are widely accepted for city buses.
+Fares are very affordable, and digital payments are widely valid for city buses.
 Accessibility can be limited.

 Use Baidu Maps or Amap for real-time bus routes and schedules.
 These applications are mainly in Chinese but provide accurate local knowledge.

-Have WeChat Pay or Alipay set up with your international card for easy payment on city buses.
+Have WeChat Pay or Alipay set up with your international card for easy payment on urban buses.
 Cash is also accepted.

-Ask locals for directions or have destination names written in Chinese characters to show drivers or passengers.
+Ask locals for directions or have destination names written in The chinese language characters to show taxi drivers or passengers.

 Bicycle sharing is available in Xinzhou, and local tricycles offer short-distance rides.
 Inquire with accommodations for bike rentals.